uwcirg/fhir-questionnaires/README.md

   - item[n]._text.extension where item[n].type = "display"
     - XTHML displayed...
       - ... during the questionnaire, usually instructions.
-      - ... in the [summary report](https://github.com/uwcirg/patient-summary) "about" pop-up.
+      - ... sometimes in the [summary report](https://github.com/uwcirg/patient-summary) "about" pop-up, but as of 2023-10-12 we are moving to `description` for that.
       - Not a question (does not have an answerOption[]).
       - Usually at item[0] (the screener gives it its own page in this case)
       - Sometimes later as instructions for a specific question item